top of page

 https://www.abc.net.au/news/2025-10-11/irene-davey-seeks-justice-with-un-for-daughter-kimberley/105870006?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-NEW NORTHERN TERRITORY POLICE COMMISSIONER HAS A ROCKY ROAD AHEAD - 2025 NT
+NEW NORTHERN TERRITORY POLICE COMMISSIONER HAS A ROCKY ROAD AHEAD - 2025 NORTHERN TERRITORY

 Rebuilding a fractured force that has churned through four police commissioners in 10 years, with one jailed, one sacked and another nudged into early retirement — the fourth retiring last week after heading up the Australian Federal Police since 2019.